 Navarro College LVN Program

-$761 per 12-credit hour semester for Navarro County residents.
-Texas residents outside of Navarro County will be charged $1,361, and non-Texas residents will be charged $1,937 per 12-credit hour semester.
-Lab fees as additional and vary based on the courses taken.
+$10,718 is the total estimated LVN program cost for Navarro County residents.
+Texas residents outside of Navarro County will be charged $13,568, and non-Texas residents will be charged $16,668.
+These do not include any pre-requisite tuition or fees that may be required for admittance into the program.
 Full details here.

 Ranger College LVN Program

 Total cost of the LVN program is $13,207 for three semesters of tuition and fees.
 Residency requirement not specified.
 Full details here.

 Total cost of the LVN program is approximately $5,920 for a full-time, one-year program for residents, inclusive of tuition and program fees.
 Full details here.

 Total cost of LVN program is approximately $13,165, inclusive of tuition and fees.
 Full details here.